wcaarls/grl/README.md

 ./deploy ../cfg/pendulum/sarsa.yaml
 ```

-To start the configurator with an example configuration, run
+To start the configurator with an example configuration (requires python-tk), run

 ```
 cd ../bin